dalehenrich/RowanCrooked9/README.md

-# RowanCrooked9 - spec_0007
+# RowanCrooked9 - spec_0010
 Test case for GemTalk/Rowan#896.

-Start with spec_0005 and add a new package and duplicate class definition.
+Start with spec_0007 and remove the extra package and add a duplicate class definition directory for filetree.